 Archaeologists have stumbled upon a number of antiquities, including Buddha stupas, belonging to the 9th century CE here.
 Antiquities belonging to the Jainism and Hinduism were also found during the excavation.
 417 idols and statues of Lord Buddha were dug out from the temple campus which are kept at a museum in the campus of the District Board.

-We had our lunch on a Highway Dhaba and then went to visit the Chhinnamasta temple at Rajrappa.
+We had our lunch on a highway dhaba at the fringe of the Hazaribagh Wildlife Santuary and then went to visit the Chhinnamasta temple at Rajrappa.

 ॐ जयंती मंगला काली भद्रकाली कपालिनी